 This clause describes the behaviour of the CoAP layer depending on the Response Type parameter.
 Note that the CoAP messaging model defined in [1] applies to all message exchanges.

+oneM2M Requests should be sent as CoAP Confirmable (CON) messages, although an Originator can send a request as a Non-confirmable (NON) message if there is a good reason for doing this.
+An Originator should not use Non-confirmable if it relies on getting a response to its request.

+oneM2M Responses should be sent as CoAP CON messages, although there is one case where a NON message should be used.
+This is indicated in clause 6.3.1.

-In all cases the Originator shall resend requests until they have been acknowledged, and the Receiver shall resend confirmable responses until they have been acknowledged.
-The recipient (Receiver or Originator) shall take care to de-duplicate confirmable messages as described in [1].
+If the Originator or Receiver sends a CON message it shall retransmit that message if it does not receive a CoAP acknowledgement message, as required by [1].
+The recipient (Receiver or Originator) shall take care to de-duplicate CON messages as described in [1].

+The recipient of a CoAP message shall process the oneM2M request or response it contains, even if it was sent as Non-confirmable.

 6.3.1 Blocking case

-If Response Type parameter is configured as "blockingRequest" (blocking case), the Originator (CoAP client) shall use the Confirmable Method to send the request to the Receiver (CoAP server).
+If Response Type parameter is configured as "blockingRequest" (blocking case), the Originator (CoAP client) shall send the oneM2M request to the Receiver (CoAP server).
 The oneM2M Operation parameter shall be mapped to a CoAP Method according to Table 6.2.1-1.

-After processing the request, the Receiver shall send a CoAP response with a CoAP response code as given by Table 6.2.4-1.
-It may either piggyback this response to the request on the CoAP ACK message, or send a separate CoAP response message after the CoAP ACK.
+After processing the oneM2M request, the Receiver shall send the oneM2M response in a CoAP response with a CoAP response code as given by Table 6.2.4-1.
+If the request was sent as a CoAP Confirmable message, the Receiver may either piggyback this response to the request on the CoAP ACK message, or send the response as a separate CoAP Confirmable message after it has sent the CoAP ACK.
+If the oneM2M request was sent in a Non-confirmable message, the oneM2M response shall be returned as a separate CoAP message.
+This response should be sent as a Non-confirmable CoAP message but it may be sent as Confirmable.

 The Originator’s CoAP binding may generate a response primitive containing a oneM2M Response Status Code of "REQUEST_TIMEOUT" if it considers that it has taken too long for the CoAP response to come back from the Receiver.
 It shall ignore any response to the original request that it might receive after it has done this.